glass of alcohol and pills on a table

 While it might sound a bit too good to be true, these are not just the “shrooms talking” — there are studies to back up the claims.

-Still, what’s right for one person might not be right for another, and health-related decisions always have to be made with the help of a qualified professional.
+Still, what’s right for one person might not be right for another, and health-related decisions have to always be made with the help of a qualified professional.
 What’s important to note, though, is that using hallucinogens by yourself can be dangerous — overdose, adverse effects, and the possibility of becoming dependent or trading in one substance for another (known as transfer addiction) are all potential risks.
 Moreover, it’s never a good idea to mix them with alcohol — no matter what the context might be.

 Tips To Stay Safe From Harmful Substances